Stock Market Crash of 2008

 Soon afterward, Obama's economic stimulus plan instilled the confidence needed to stop the panic.
 On July 24, 2009, the Dow reached a higher high.
 It closed at 9,093.24, beating its January high.
 For most, the stock market crash of 2008 was over.

 Investors bore the emotional scars from the crash for the next four years.
 On June 1, 2012, they panicked over a poor May jobs report and the eurozone debt crisis.
 The Dow dropped 275 points.
 The 10-year benchmark Treasury yield dropped to 1.443 during intraday trading.
 This was the lowest rate in more than 200 years.
 It signaled that the confidence that evaporated during 2008 had not quite returned to Wall Street.

 In 2013, the stock market finally recovered.
 In the first six months, it gained more points than in any year on record.
 Stock prices rose faster than earnings, creating an asset bubble.
-The Dow set over 250 closing records until February 2018.
-Fears of inflation and higher interest rates almost sent the Dow into a correction.
+The Dow continued setting higher records until February 2018.
+Fears of inflation and higher interest rates sent the Dow into the longest correction since 1961.
 Like many other past stock market crashes, it did not lead to a recession.